devleaks/emitpy-docs/docs/emitpy/Emitpy – Usage Exemple.md

 Sometimes, simply re-submitting the same request will work without error, probably because some random combinations of parameters have caused the issue.

-We have a set of ~250,000 movements that we generated with emitpy.
+We have a set of ~250,000 movements that we generated with Emitpy.
 Statistically, more than 92% of generation succeed.
 It is rare to find a failure not enumerated above.